TGG Podcast #27: Michael Beale - Helping to rejuvenate Rangers

 “A lot of people won’t have a clue what Michael Beale does on the training pitch, but what he does is really quite special" - Peter Lovenkrands (former Rangers coach), December 2020.

-Last season, Beale helped the Gers land their first league title in a decade, remaining unbeaten in the process.
-During the campaign, manager Steven Gerrard said it would take him 20 years to become as good an on-field coach as his lieutenant.
+At one point, manager Steven Gerrard said it would take him 20 years to become as good an on-field coach as Beale.

-You can listen to the podcast with Beale via the player below, while an edited transcript of what he had to say appears after that.
+You can listen to the podcast via the player below, while an edited transcript appears after that.

 The you versus yourself mentality